open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 #.
 Connect the other end of the SMA cable to a digital input channel of the NIDAQ device.

-.. note:: You will likely need an adapter to match the digital terminals.
+.. note:: You will need an SMA-to-BNC adapter cable to connect the digital terminals, such as `this one <https://www.thorlabs.com/thorproduct.cfm?partnumber=CA2806>`__ from Thorlabs.

 .. image:: ../_static/images/tutorials/synchronization/config_1.png
   :align: center